dineshkumar-mb/public-apistask01/README.md

 likewise the above data we can able to fetch data's like total number of spacecrafts that isro launched and its name and id. using public apis "https://isro.vercel.app/api/spacecrafts" the data is fetched .
-In this javascript dom ,html,css,bootstrap are used to fetch data in a table and make  it responsive.
+In this javascript dom ,html,css,bootstrap are used to fetch data in a table and make  it responsive  .
+Pagination are used to display data in limit of 10 in particular current page next / previous buttons are used to display data's in proper manner